 S&P 500 (VOO) NZD return

 So how come Kernel’s fund is so different?
-Kernel’s fund is currency hedged to the NZ Dollar, essentially removing exchange rate volatility between the NZD and USD from the equation.
-That means Kernel’s fund should deliver a similar return to VOO’s USD return.
+Kernel’s fund (as well as Smartshares’ USH fund) is currency hedged to the NZ Dollar, essentially removing exchange rate volatility between the NZD and USD from the equation.
+That means Kernel and Smartshares’ hedged funds should deliver a similar return to VOO’s USD return.

 This hasn’t worked in Kernel’s favour in recent years.
 The NZD has weakened against the USD, leading to unhedged investments like USF and VOO going up in NZD terms, but Kernel’s fund hedges away and misses out on this favourable exchange rate movement.
 But remember, exchange rate volatility goes both ways – If the NZD were to go up against the USD, that would work in Kernel’s favour.
 It’s all a little confusing, but in summary: